Manchester, South Dakota: Destruction

-On June 24, 2003 a classic supercell thunderstorm spawned a tornado over eastern South Dakota.
+On June 24, 2003, a supercell thunderstorm spawned a tornado over eastern South Dakota.
 The tornado gradually matured and widened, forming a large "wedge" shape, and achieving an intensity of F4 on the Fujita scale and a width of between one-half and one mile as it entered Manchester.

 The mesocyclone associated with the tornado was tracked by a large number of meteorologists and storm chasers.
 A small probe was placed directly in the tornado's damage path.
 The vortex traveled directly over the instrument, and record-breaking meteorological data was obtained by the probe.
 It managed to survive winds at the time estimated to be up to 260 mph (418 km/h) and measured a barometric pressure fall of around 100 millibars near the center of the half-mile wide tornado.
 Current estimates of wind speeds in an EF4-rated tornado would be in the 166-200 mph (267–322 km/h) range.

 Manchester was an extremely small and compact town, with the central township abutting the intersection of US Highway 14 and 425th Avenue in rural Kingsbury County and surrounded on all sides by miles of farmland.
-The tornado struck the town from the south while doing strong F3/weak F4 damage, and was easily powerful enough to destroy the handful of elderly structures remaining in the town center (including the town post office), as well as several outlying buildings along US-14.
+The tornado struck the town from the south while doing strong F3-F4 damage, and was easily powerful enough to destroy the handful of elderly structures remaining in the town center (including the town post office), as well as several outlying buildings along US-14.
 According to Dan Kight of the Kingsbury County Sheriff's department: "There's a business that's partially left, but everything else is gone," noting only three or four families lived in Manchester.
 Also according to Kight, some residents were transported to the hospital with injuries.

 Storm chaser Tim Samaras placed several "turtle probes" ahead of the tornado's path and one of them scored a direct hit.
 It recorded a pressure drop of 100 millibars in the span of five seconds, the deepest and fastest pressure drop ever recorded directly by any instrument in a weather event.
 The gravel was scoured from the road that the probe was placed in by the tornadic winds but when the probe was lifted there was still gravel underneath it.